dmaciejewski1/gopherdata/README.md

    4. Restart your Terminal application OR type the following ```source ~/.bashrc```

 ## Create a Simple Demo Application
- This will set up a basic (non-functional) model for operation called "gopher-demo" (Use to create gopher development patterns)
+ This will set up a basic (non-functional) model called "gopher-demo" (Use to create gopher development patterns)
-### A. Setup and Configure
+### A. Setup
 #####[[back to top](https://github.com/dmaciejewski1/gopherdata/blob/master/README.md)] [[back to contents](https://github.com/dmaciejewski1/gopherdata/blob/master/README.md#contents)]
 ---
    1. Initialize gopher-demo with npm: